dekarrin/ictiobus/fishi.md

-# Frontend Instruction Specification for self-Hosting Ictiobus (FISHI), v1.0
-This is a grammar for the Frontend Instruction Specification for (self-)Hosting Ictiobus (FISHI).
-It is for version 1.0 and this version was started on 2/18/23 by Jello!
-Glubglu8glub 38D
+# FISHI v1.0 Language Specification

+This file describes and specifies the FISHI language, which is the language used to specify languages that ictiobus is to create compilers for.
+So, this file is both the manual for use and the self-description used by Ictiobus to generate its own frontend.

+FISHI stands for the  Frontend Instruction Specification for (self-)Hosting Ictiobus.
+The name is a little contrived but that was the best way to get it to spell out something ocean-related, which was considered of paramount importance by the initial creators of this language, and also maintains consistency with the naming of `ictiobus` after the buffalofish.

+This specification is for version 1.0 of FISHI.

-## Escape Sequence
+## Version History
-To escape something that would otherwise have special meaning in FISHI, use the escape sequence directly before it, `%!`.
+* 2/18/23 - (v1.0, first draft) - The initial version of this document, started
+by Jello!
+Glubglu8glub 38D.
+This was an initial version that changed somewhat rapidly as the language developed, and was never really 'completed' in the sense of being published at a specific version.
+* 3/27/23 - (v1.0, second draft) - The second version of this document which was
+produced after a bootstrap frontend was created manually.
+This frontend was able to read in Fishi code and display the AST of it.
+Therefore, this document was updated to reflect that frontend, adjusting both it and the frontend as necessary to ensure it could continue to read it.

-## Format Use
+## Overview
-Languages that describe themselves in the FISHI language are taken from definitions described with FISHI for the frontend of Ictiobus and used to produce a compiler frontend.

-These definitions are to be embedded in Markdown-formatted text in special code blocks delimited with the triple-tick that are marked with the special syntax tag `fishi`, as in the following:
+FISHI is embedded in Markdown files to allow natural language descriptions of the languages they describe as well as particular FISHI blocks themselves.
+FISHI is read from code blocks (blocks delimited with the triple-tick) whose syntax tag is set to `fishi`, as in the following example:

     ```fishi
     (FISHI directives would go here)
     ```

-Multiple consecutive `fishi` code blocks in the same file are appended together to create the full source that is parsed.
+Multiple `fishi` code blocks are concatenated together and the resulting block of FISHI source code is then compiled to a compiler for the language it describes.

+### Escape Sequences

+To escape something that would otherwise have special meaning in FISHI, use the escape sequence directly before it, `%!`.
+This does not work in all situations, and is exclusively used in blocks of free-form text to do things such as mark a percent as a literal one and escape the end-of-line.

+If a terminal name would confict with a built-in FISHI operator, a different terminal name that does not conflict should be used instead of trying to escape it.

+The backslash was avoided as the escape character due to its common use in regular expressions, which are used heavily in FISHI lexical specifications.
+This allows the backslash to be used in regular expressions without having to escape it every time.

+### Case-Sensitivity

+With few exceptions, most things in FISHI are case-sensitive.
+However, non-terminals will be converted to all uppercase and terminal names will be converted to all lowercase in the built grammar.

+### Basic Layout

+This section needs to be expanded; for now, see the below section for an example spec written in FISHI, which describes the FISHI language.

+## Specification

+This section contains the formal specification for the FISHI language.
+It can be parsed by `ictcc` to create a new FISHI frontend, although do note that a very particular invocation is required to completely replace the existing one.

-## Parser
+### Parser
 This is the context-free grammar for FISHI, glub.

 ```fishi